 Our favourite rooms

 Modernism reigns supreme.
 The furnishings are largely influenced by Thirties and Fifties design, with streamline moderne curves paired off with mid-century industrial styles in brass, glass and blackened steel.
 From smallest to largest, the rooms are much the same in looks, so choosing one comes down to how much legroom you need.
-Some rooms have a small private terrace overlooking the street; in others, the bed is on a mezzanine level.
+Some rooms have a small private terrace overlooking the street; in others, the bed is on a raised platform.
 If you have a child in tow, book the family room.
 If there’s more than three of you, you’re better off going for a connecting room (the smaller room can be set up with twin beds).

 If you’ve booked an Extra Large Room, a therapist from nearby Idolo salon can come to you.
 If not, it’s only a short walk to go to them, and the preferential rate for Modernist guests will make it worth your while.